-Trust involves a person’s deeply personal and relational aspect to salvation.
+Trust involves a person’s deeply personal and relational aspect of salvation.
 Faith, in essence, cares about developing a personal relationship with Christ.

 Regeneration in salvation

-Conversion, that is repentance and faith, describe the human experience of salvation, though it is impossible without God.
-Regeneration is primary a work of God, through the Holy Spirit, to transform a sinner from being an enemy of God to being a son or daughter of God.
+Conversion, that is, repentance and faith, describe the human experience of salvation, though it is impossible without God.
+Regeneration is primarily a work of God, through the Holy Spirit, to transform a sinner from being an enemy of God to being a son or daughter of God.

 - Enemies: “For if while we were enemies we were reconciled to God by the death of his Son, much more, now that we are reconciled, shall we be saved by his life.”
 (Rom.
 5:10)

 - Adoption: “But to all who did receive him, who believed in his name, he gave the right to become children of God.”
 (John 1:12)

 The Old Testament describes regeneration as giving people a new spirit and new heart (Ezek.
 11:19-20).
 The New Testament describes regeneration as a rebirth (John 3:3, 7).

 It’s also referred to as being “born of God” (John 1:12-13) and “born through the word of God” (James 1:18).
 Paul calls the reborn person a “new creation” (2 Cor.
 5:17).